 Other less common side effects include dental infections, injection site pain or redness, skin rash or itchiness, diarrhoea or nausea, tiredness or depression.

-Other side effects not listed in this leaflet may also occur.
+Other side effects not listed here may also occur.
 Tell your doctor if you notice any other side effects that you think might be caused by ustekinumab.

 The information in this sheet has been obtained from various sources and has been reviewed by the Australian Rheumatology Association.
 It is intended as an educational aid and does not cover all possible uses, actions, precautions, side effects, or interactions of the medicines mentioned.
 This information is not intended as medical advice for individual problems nor for making an individual assessment of the risks and benefits of taking a particular medicine.
 It can be reproduced in its entirety but cannot be altered without permission from the ARA.
 The NHMRC publication: How to present the evidence for consumers: preparation of consumer publications (2000) was used as a guide in developing this publication.